optimagic-dev/optimagic/docs/source/getting_started/installation.rst

 Installing optional dependencies
 ================================

-Only the ``scipy`` optimizers are a mandatory dependency of estimagic.
+Only ``scipy`` is a mandatory dependency of estimagic.
 Other algorithms become available if you install more packages.
-We make this optional because most of the time you will use at least one additional package, but only very rarely you will need all of them.
+We make this optional because most of the time you will use at least one additional package, but only very rarely will you need all of them.